 Finding Big-Data’s Place in Modern Cybersecurity

-It’s easy to oversell the power and use of multichannel big-data in cybersecurity.
+It’s easy to oversell the power and use of multichannel big-data in security analytics.
 But the approach—while necessary—can’t do everything.
 At the end of the above-mentioned data collection, analysis, and processing, your platform still needs to bring a focused list of anomalies to your human security staff.
 They are still required to investigate and potentially act on this data.
 (And, of course, human cybersecurity experts are also still required to program the big-data platform to ask the right questions in the first place.)

-But, even the best big-data cybersecurity platform is not one-size-fits-all.
+But, even the best big-data security analytics platform is not one-size-fits-all.
 No single security analytics system can detect modern, blended attack vectors on its own.
 Every big-data-driven security system must evaluate multiple dimensions at once, and in correlation with each other.
 (Paladion’s system combines all four modern security analytics methods—Endpoint, User Behavior, Network, and Application Threat Analytics in a single platform to detect sophisticated attacks.)
 In addition, every security system must be able to evaluate the nine types of modern attacks, and their combined use (they are Advanced Malware, Social Engineering, Lateral Movement, Insider Threats, Transaction Frauds, Account Takeovers, Data Exfiltration, Run-Time App Exploits, and Encrypted Attacks).
-And even with this platform, each organization must define the specific use cases they require to meet their unique security needs.
+And even with this platform, each organization must define the specific use cases they require to meet their unique security and security analytics needs.

 Bringing Appropriate AI Solutions to Your Defense

-Simply bringing some analytics to your organization is not enough.
+Simply bringing some security analytics to your organization is not enough.
 A security analytics based on a comprehensive data-based system, supported by human insight, and fine-tuned to your specific needs, can protect you from today’s evolved threat landscape.